 - 2.6.4 This competitive round is open to all Strategic Industry Partnerships that were not awarded EARN Maryland Implementation Grant Funds in previous rounds.
-Organizations who received funding in past rounds may apply with a new Strategic Industry Partnership.
-The target industry must fit the definitions of cybersecurity and/or information technology provided in Section 1.2. - 2.6.5 Strategic Industry Partnerships funded in previous rounds will have an opportunity to apply for additional EARN Maryland funding through a separate process.
+Organizations who received funding in past rounds may apply with a new Strategic Industry Partnership. - 2.6.5 Strategic Industry Partnerships funded in previous rounds will have an opportunity to apply for additional EARN Maryland funding through a separate process.